Small Fiber Neuropathy and Autonomic Dysfunction in Lyme Disease

 What is small fiber neuropathy in Lyme disease?

 Yes.
-The authors suggest small fiber neuropathy may be a biomarker of post-treatment Lyme disease syndrome, explaining burning pain, numbness, tingling, and autonomic symptoms.
+It may explain burning pain, numbness, tingling, and autonomic symptoms.

-No. Standard EMG and nerve conduction studies miss small fiber neuropathy.
-A skin biopsy measuring intraepidermal nerve fiber density is required for diagnosis.
+No. EMG and nerve conduction studies often miss small fiber neuropathy.

 Yes.
-Seven of 10 patients had low cerebral blood flow velocity, which may contribute to cognitive symptoms like brain fog and difficulty concentrating.
+Reduced blood flow may contribute to cognitive symptoms such as brain fog.

 References